SMishucoding/ds606-mlb-salary-prediction/README.md

 ---

-## The Central Insight: The Market Is Not One Market
+## Key Project Decision: The Market Is Not One Market

 The single most important design decision in this project wasn't a modeling choice; it was recognizing that free agent contracts don't follow a single distribution.